Amareteklay/drivers/README.md

 - To install packages, type `uv pip sync requirements.txt`.
 Installing through uv is much faster than conventional pip.
 It tooks me only 18s to install all packages

 ## Deployment instruction
+- Activate the venv by running `.venv\Scripts\Activate.ps1`

-Simply type `streamlit run app.py` in your terminal to start the app
+- Simply type `streamlit run app.py` in your terminal to start the app

 </details>